MenvielleValen/loly-framework/packages/loly-core/README.md

 ## Overview

-Loly is a full-stack React framework designed for modern web applications.
-It combines the simplicity of file-based routing with powerful server-side rendering, static site generation, and enterprise-grade security features out of the box.
+Loly is a full-stack React framework that combines the simplicity of file-based routing with powerful server-side rendering, static site generation, and enterprise-grade security features.

 ### Why Loly?